ecg-icas/icas/doc/0.54/_sources/authentication.txt

 * **Client:** This is the application requesting access to the resources stored on the resource server.
-In this context *client* is the application wanting to use the Admarkt Sellside API.
+In this context *client* is the application wanting to use the iCAS Sellside API.

 * **Authorization Server:** The authorization server is the server authorizing the client app to access the resources of the resource owner.